git-bug/git-bug/doc/contrib/commit-message-guidelines.md

 - `bridge/gitlab`
 - `bridge/jira`
 - `bugs`
+- `cache`
 - `cli`
 - `config`
-- `core`
 - `git`
 - `tui`
 - `web`

-The following additional _special scopes_, which do not relate to any internal package, are supported:
+There are a few exceptions to the "use the package name" rule:

-- `changelog` used for changes to `//:CHANGELOG.md` and changelog generation
+- `changelog`: used for changes related to the changelog or its generation
+- `dev-infra`: used for developer-centric changes (docs, scripts, tools, etc)
-- `dev-infra` used for changes under `//tools` or dev shell configuration
+- `treewide`: used for repo-wide changes (e.g. bulk formatting, refactoring)
+- _none / unset_: useful for `build`, `ci`, and `test` (if changing a test lib, or multiple tests)

 ### Subject (required)<a name="subject-required"></a>